-Kelly Laser Center offers numerous surgical procedures to improve vision including cataract removal.
+Kelly Laser Center offers numerous surgical procedures for cataract treatment.
 Among numerous affiliations, Dr. Kelly is an experienced cataract surgeon and an active member of the American Society of Cataract and Refractive Surgeons.

-Dr. Sambursky is a partner at Kelly Laser Center and is a Johns- Hopkins-trained cataract surgeon with many thousands of cases of cataract surgery experience.
+Dr. Sambursky is a partner at Kelly Laser Center and is a Johns- Hopkins-trained cataract surgeon with many thousands of cases treating cataracts.

-Recent technological advances in cataract surgery include the introduction of the ReSTOR® Lens.
+Recent technological advances include the introduction of the ReSTOR® Lens.
 Read more about this exciting new technology below.